friendly-bits/geoblocker-bash/README.md

 The run, fetch and apply scripts write to syslog in case critical errors occur.
 The run script also writes a syslog line upon success.

+The collection can be installed and re-installed multiple times while preserving the initial backup of iptables policies.
+The install script will not overwrite the backup file.
+The backup will only be deleted upon running the uninstall script.

 **Note** that the install script creates cron jobs that **will be run as root**.
 Make appropriate security arrangements to prevent it from getting modified by unauthorized third parties.

 I will be interested to hear your feedback, for example whether it works or doesn't work on your system (please specify which), or if you find a bug, or would like to suggest code improvements.
 You can use the "Issues" tab for that.